Life Regiment of Horse (1928–1949)

-Life Regiment of Horse (Livregementet till häst, K 1) was a Swedish Army cavalry based in Stockholm.
-In was formed in 1928 through a merger of the Life Guards of Horse and the Life Regiment Dragoons.
+Life Regiment of Horse (Livregementet till häst, K 1) was a Swedish Army cavalry unit based in Stockholm.
+It was formed in 1928 through a merger of the Life Guards of Horse and the Life Regiment Dragoons.
 The unit was disbanded in 1949 and was amalgamated into the Life Guards Squadron.

 History

 The Royal Life Regiment of Horse was formed in 1928 through a merger of the Life Guards of Horse and the Life Regiment Dragoons in accordance with the Defence Act of 1925.
 The newly formed regiment was organized with a regimental staff and four squadrons and was stationed at the Life Guards of Horse' barracks at Sturevägen (present-day Lidingövägen) in Stockholm.

 Prior to the Defence Act of 1948, the 1945 Defence Committee proposed that the army be reduced by two cavalry regiments, including the Life Regiment of Horse.
 However, the Swedish government's proposal to the Riksdag contained only one cavalry regiment that was proposed to be disbanded, the Life Regiment of Horse, and replaced by a mobilization center.
 That the Life Regiment of Horse was proposed to be disbanded was that the Defence Committee considered that the regiment had poor training opportunities through long distances to suitable training terrain.
 The regiment's executive officer, however, considered that it entailed extraordinarily valuable marching habit and march training for the regiment.
 The Riksdag adopted the government's proposal that the regiment should be disbanded, however, no date was set for when the regiment would be disbanded.
 It was a decision that was postponed pending a new inquiry, depending on where the mobilization center was to be located, Stockholm or at the Swedish Army Riding and Horse-Driving School in Strömsholm.
 If the mobilization center was relocated to Strömsholm, the Riding School's training squad would also be expanded to a reduced squadron.
 In Stockholm, a squadron from the Life Regiment of Horse would be retained.
 Furthermore, the inquiry would also propose alternatives to what the establishment that the Life Regiment of Horse would be used for.